 The photography adventure begins in the Biei area, which in the summer months is a flourishing with farming activity but during the winter it is transformed with snowfall and the landscape is punctuated with lone trees and farm outbuildings.
 A real minimalists dreamland.
 We also explore Shirogane with its famous Blue Pond and woodland.

-Today is reserved to explore the Abashiri district.
+Leaving Teshio we head for Abashiri district.
 Our local guide will usher you to the first location to shoot the infamous Kurosawa Trees dotting the rolling and hilly landscape providing a graphic contrast against the white snowy canvas.
 We head back to Cape Notoro, the location of the lighthouse and the fence that Michael Kenna frequently captures.
 We travel towards Futatsuiwa district to capture the picturesque landscape with Mt Shari in the background.

 We rise early to catch the morning mist creating ghostly images around the wintry trees at the nearby Kawayu Forest.
 We continue our exploration at Lake Kussharo to find whooper swans that return to the Lake every winter.
 In addition, you may be able to catch a glimpse of other wildlife like the Sika deer, Siberian chipmunks and white-tailed eagles.
 Located nearby is Mount Io, famous for its hot springs and sulphur filled mountain.
 In winter, the white steam cuts the mountain to create a breathtaking photo opportunity.
 We head south to another of Michael's iconic spot - the hillside fence that guards the snowy hills of Teshikaga.